MicrosoftDocs/mslearn-data-anomaly-detection-using-azure-iot-hub/README.md

 ## Key concepts

-A C# app is written in the module that shows how to write simulated vibration telemetry, in two messages.
+An app is written in the module that shows how to write simulated vibration telemetry, in two messages.
 The first message is routed to Blob storage.
 The process of setting up Blob storage is explained, along with how to route data to it.
 The second message is routed to an IoT Event Hub.
 Both routes are sent to an Azure Stream Analytics job.
 The SQL query for the job sends the telemetry to a built-in ML model, that analyzes the data for anomalies.
 The output from this query is sent to Microsoft Power BI, for visualization.

 ## Contributing